fstelluti/WalkingSimulatorFramework/README.md

 Simply download the project, open it with Unity, and open the scene included in the project (SampleScene).

 More detailed use cases will be outlined in the Wiki.

 ---

+## Troubleshooting

+Check the current [Issues](https://github.com/fstelluti/WalkingSimulatorFramework/issues) to make sure that the problem doesn't already exist.

+Otherwise, comments and pull requests are welcome!

+---